 To find out if a company is Authorised and Regulated by the FCA, enter the company’s name on the FCA Services Register and click Search the Register.

-How a money transfer service could help you achieve a better rate
+How a money transfer service can help you save money

 For a start, a good service can lower your costs.